GSathish/eece211/7-Subtypes.md

 Preconditions of the subtype must be the same or weaker, and postconditions the same or stronger.
 Violating the substitution principle will yield code that doesn't make semantic sense and contains lurking bugs.

-Favor **composition** over inheritance from a superclass: the wrapper pattern is an alternative to subclassing that preserves encapsulation and avoids the problems we've seen in several examples.
+Favour **composition** over inheritance from a superclass: the wrapper pattern is an alternative to subclassing that preserves encapsulation and avoids the problems we've seen in several examples.
 Since subclassing creates tightly-coupled code that lacks strong barriers of encapsulation to separate super- from subclasses, composition is useful for writing code that is safer from bugs, easier to understand, and more ready for change.